collections_bookmark Part of Commander Masters

 How often is Toxic Deluge drawn in a Commander game?

-Across 1072 tracked games where Toxic Deluge was in the deck, it was drawn 26% of the time.
-That figure is typical for a singleton in a 100-card deck.
-Of the 310 instances that reached a player's hand, 55% were cast before the game concluded.
-The remainder were held and either never found the right moment or the game ended first.
+Across 2805 tracked multiplayer games where Toxic Deluge was in the deck, it was drawn 24% of the time.
+That is a typical rate for a singleton in a 100-card deck.
+Of the 795 copies that reached a hand, 55% were cast before the game ended.
+The remainder reflects games that concluded before an opportune cast window arrived, or hands where the life payment was too costly given the board state.

 What turn does Toxic Deluge usually get cast?

-Does casting Toxic Deluge actually help you win?
+Does casting Toxic Deluge actually improve your chances of winning?

 Is Toxic Deluge banned in Commander?

-No. Toxic Deluge is legal in Commander and has never appeared on the Commander ban list.
-It is also legal in Legacy, Modern, Vintage, Historic, and several other sanctioned formats.
-It is not legal in Pioneer, Standard, Pauper, or Pauper Commander.
+No. Toxic Deluge is legal in Commander, as well as Legacy, Modern, Vintage, Historic, Timeless, and several other formats.
+It is not legal in Standard, Pioneer, Pauper, or Pauper Commander.
+Despite its power level, the Commander Rules Committee has not restricted it, in part because its life-payment cost creates a genuine trade-off that slows abuse.